 daily or weekly at first, to ensure a smooth transition to

 independent practice.
-The IDS will then continue to work with
+The RDS will then continue to work with

-the intern for a period of two years to assist with professional
+the nurse resident for a period of two years to assist with professional

 development, career planning and mentorship.